Quwaysim/notes_to_self/coding_style_guides/java_coding_style_guide.md

     foo();
 } catch (Exception e) { }
 ```
+__Rationale:__ <br>

-*Rationale:* You may suppress errors that become a lot harder to debug down the road once they appear.
+You may suppress errors that become a lot harder to debug down the road once they appear.